mrwunderbar666/flaskblog_dgraph/README.md

 # Disclaimer

 This is a repository for learning and education purposes.
 I do not claim any credit in the design of the flaskblog, it belongs to [CoreyMS](https://coreyms.com/).
 The only part was developed by me is the DGraph class and the corresponding functions.
 I share this code, because it might be useful for others.
 Friendly pull requests, issues and forks are welcome.

+# Todos

+- Tags for posts
+- Category for posts
+- Template to list user posts / categories
+- Search function